10 Must Things to do in Savannah on Your First Visit

 Where to stay in Savannah

-For a bit of an upscale place you might want to consider Hamilton Turner Inn, a beautiful B&B right off Lafayette Square.
+Hamilton Turner Inn – beautiful B&B right off Lafayette Square.
 Built in 1873, it was the first house to have electricity.
-Those who read ” Midnight in the Garden of Good and Evil ” might recall that Hamilton Turner Inn was where the lavish parties thrown by Joe Odom took place.
+Those who read Midnight in the Garden of Good and Evil might recall that Hamilton Turner Inn was where the lavish parties thrown by Joe Odom took place.

 Best time to visit Savannah

-• March – June is the peak season in Savannah.
+March – June is the peak season in Savannah.
 The weather is perfect and everything is in bloom.
 March 17 is the busiest day in season in Savannah, that holds the biggest St Patrick’s Day Parade.
-Best to avoid that day, if you are not into massive crowds.
+If your visit coincided with St Patrick’s, make your hotel reservations way in advance (and prepare to pay more for your room!).

 How to get to Savannah